mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 ###Drone's Cream voice app

 In this workshop you will create a voice assistant app for the fictional but awesome online ice cream shop Drone's Cream.

 Drone's Cream's value proposition is quite simple. _"We deliver the world's best ice cream by drone"_.
 To be able to fully exploit the ice cream hunger of the world they need to be able to take orders by voice from over heated people stuck outside in the sun.

-Your tasks are split into two parts.
+The task is split into two parts.
 For the first part you need to set up a voice assistant app with both static and dynamic answers without hooking up to a separate backend.
 In part two you will have to connect the app from part one to a Node.js backend provided to you.